Reed Reactor Experimenter Information

 Not all elements can be activated by neutron absorption, and we can only analyze gamma-emitting nuclides.
 While this means that not all elements can be found with NAA, it also means that organic materials will be ignored completely in the analysis.
 However, this does mean that the nuclides that can be found are somewhat limited.
 Appended is a list of the nuclides that we can find.

 There are two usual methods by which we activate samples.
 One method is for samples that either activate very quickly or have short half-lives.
 To do this, we rapidly insert and remove the sample from the core via air pressure in the pneumatic transfer system, which is fondly known as the rabbit.
 Samples are run quickly and counted quickly when using the rabbit, but they must be run individually.
-If you will need to analyze a large number of samples with short half-lives (e.g. upwards of 75-100 samples), please be sure to let us know about your experiment at least a month before any deadlines involving the results of that experiment.
+If you will need to analyze a large number of samples with short half-lives (e.g. upwards of 25 samples), please be sure to let us know about your experiment at least a month before any implementation.

 If you are planning to look for an element in quantities on the order of micrograms to nanograms, you should talk with us about the minimum detectable quantity of that element in our reactor.
 If we do not have a suitable known minimum detectable quantity for an appropriate interval of kilowatt-hours on record, we can help you set up an experiment to find the minimum detectable quantity yourself.